Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Model sets and associated dynamical systems

-We can set a cut $\&$ project scheme and window giving rise to the desired point pattern as follows: We set in a physical space $\mathbb{R}^2$ the group $\Gamma $ algebraically generated by four vectors whose coordinates in an orthonormal basis read These four vectors are algebraically independent, and thus $\Gamma $ is isomorphic with $\mathbb{Z}^4$.
-Next we set an internal space $\mathbb{R}^2_{int}$ to be a $2$-dimensional real vector space, into which we define a $*-$map through the images of the four above vectors, reading in some orthogonal basis of $\mathbb{R}^2_{int}$
+We can set a cut $\&$ project scheme and window giving rise to the desired point pattern as follows: In a physical space $\mathbb{R}^2$ we embed the group $\Gamma $ algebraically generated by four vectors whose coordinates in an orthonormal basis are These four vectors are algebraically independent, and thus $\Gamma $ is isomorphic to $\mathbb{Z}^4$.
+Next we set the internal space $\mathbb{R}^2_{int}$ to be a $2$-dimensional real vector space, into which we define a $*-$map through the images of the four above vectors, reading in some orthonormal basis of $\mathbb{R}^2_{int}$ as